• undefined a year ago

 At least that is the classical and accepted notion of "God" since antiquity.

-• iwontberude 9 months ago
+• iwontberude a year ago

 This is one of the biggest mistakes in reasoning people make, they come up with fantastic explanations that require fantastic explanations, solving nothing.
 People like you are really INTERESTING.